 Nowadays, the town, located just southwest of Mostar and near the border with Croatia, is a bustling tourist hotspot.
-And even though the Catholic Church hasn’t officially acknowledged the legitimacy of the apparition, it continues to be a popular pilgrim’s destination.
+And even though the Catholic Church hasn’t officially acknowledged the apparition’s legitimacy, it continues to be a popular pilgrim’s destination.
 Pope Francis announced in February of 2017 that he plans to send a Bishop to the Medjugorje shrine to gain “deeper knowledge” of the pastoral needs of millions of Catholics drawn there by reports of apparitions of the Virgin Mary.

 The local Roman Catholic parish encompasses five towns and villages.
 Besides Medjugorje, there is Vionica, Miletina, Bijakovići and Šurmanci.

 The Virgin Mary is said to have first appeared to the children on a hill called Crnica in the village of Podbrdo.
-The vision was allegedly of a white shaped person holding a child in her arms.
+The vision was alleged to be a white-shaped person holding a child in her arms.

 Our Lady of Medjugorje, as the apparition is called, is said to bring messages to the six people, who are called “visionaries,” to whom she appeared.
 These messages, including “nine secrets,” have found a following among many Catholics from all over the world.

 Since the first apparition became known, Medjugorje has quickly grown into one of the most popular Catholic pilgrim sites in Europe.
 Even though Rome hasn’t yet acknowledged the apparitions, more than a million people visit the town each year, making it the third most important apparition site in Europe.
-There’s definitely some real and honest faith involved, but, as is the case with many of these locations, there’s also an undeniable commercial side to it.
+There’s definitely some real and honest faith involved, but there’s also an undeniable commercial side to it, as is the case with many of these locations.

 While believers will bask in the area’s religious significance and can attend masses, regular tourists will find few places of beauty in Medjugorje.
 If you’re a non-believer and simply want to check out this major pilgrim’s destination, you won’t need much more than one to two hours to do so.
-There are a number of highlights, though, which you shouldn’t skip when you’re there.
+There are several highlights, though, which you shouldn’t skip when you’re there.

 St. James’ Church